Managing a Single Device with the Device Administration Panel

 NOTE: All these monitoring policies can generate events.
 SL1 uses the data collected by these policies to create performance reports and graphs.

 Additionally, the Monitoring Policies page allows you to create, edit, and delete webhook receivers.
-For more information, see thesection on Managing Webhook Receivers.
+For more information, see Managing Webhook Receivers.

 Schedule